pathwaycom/llm-app/examples/pipelines/adaptive-rag/README.md

 ## End to end Adaptive RAG with Pathway

 This is the accompanying code for deploying the `adaptive RAG` technique with Pathway.
+To understand the technique and learn how it can save tokens without sacrificing accuracy, read [our showcase](https://pathway.com/developers/showcases/adaptive-rag).

 To learn more about building & deploying RAG applications with Pathway, including containerization, refer to [demo question answering](../demo-question-answering/README.md).